Wendy Jo Blakely Je t’aime Fund

 Although Wendy started chemotherapy right away, it never felt right to her.
 “She was ready to move past cancer, but the chemo was just too much,” Rusty said.
-The couple sought second opinions and alternative treatment, but Wendy wanted to live her life her way: If she only had a few months left, the days would be filled with sailboat rides with their children, Owen and Olivia, and bike rides alongside her life partner.
+The couple sought second opinions and alternative treatment, but Wendy wanted to live her life her way: If she only had a few months left, the days would be filled with sailboats and bike rides alongside her life partner.

 Wendy and Rusty spent three months enjoying every minute they had together.
 They danced in the kitchen after work, rode their bikes and visited family.
 She wanted to enjoy her time, and she truly did.